Shaffaprawira/project-crud-interview/README.md

 To set up the frontend part of this application:

-1. Open a terminal and navigate to the project's frontend directory (`client` or as per your project structure).
+1. Open a terminal and navigate to the project's frontend directory.
 2. Run `npm install` to install the required frontend dependencies.
 3. After the installation is complete, run `npm start` to start the development server for the frontend.
 4. The frontend application should be accessible at `http://localhost:3000` in your web browser.